yyaadet/llmsurf/docs/README.md

 - Native search engine
 - Native knowledge library
 - Native R calculations
+- Customer Discovery

 ## Features

 - Embedded R runtime
-- Search the twitter(X), rednote(xiaohongshu.com), Reddit and Google
+- Search the twitter(X), rednote(xiaohongshu.com), Reddit, Baidu, Weixin MP and Google etc
 - Answer questions with search results or local knowledges, summary and user comment analysis
 - Transform conversation to task.
 You can run the task with one click.
 - Support local native LLM models and cloud openai like models.